HosseinZaredar/Rubiks/README.md

 # Rubik's Cube Solver 2x2

-This repository contains a Rubik's Cube solver implementation for a 2x2 cube, based on the paper [**_"Solving the Rubik’s Cube with Deep Reinforcement Learning and Search"_**](https://cse.sc.edu/~foresta/assets/files/SolvingTheRubiksCubeWithDeepReinforcementLearningAndSearch_Final.pdf) by Prof. [**Forest Agostinelli**](https://cse.sc.edu/~foresta/).
+This repository contains a Rubik's Cube solver implementation for a 2x2 cube, based on the paper [**_"Solving the Rubik’s Cube with Deep Reinforcement Learning and Search"_**](https://cse.sc.edu/~foresta/assets/files/SolvingTheRubiksCubeWithDeepReinforcementLearningAndSearch_Final.pdf) by **Agostinelli et al**.
 The project implements several search techniques, including the paper's approach, to find efficient solutions to scrambled cubes.

 ## Search Techniques Implemented